metaplex-foundation/mpl-token-metadata/examples/js/ui-create-nft/README.md

 # Upload and Create NFTs using Wallet Adapters

+- Uses wallet adapters to connect to a wallet in the browser.
+- Uploads image and metadata via NFT Storage.
+- Creates an NFT from the uploaded image and metadata.

 ```shell
 # Create a new Next app with all default values.
 npx create-next-app@latest ui-create-nft